ripinteer/fan_protector/README.md

 My take on that situation
 ---
-So, to make use of XiaoFan good folks designed a simple schematic that adds missed protection features and stabilizes control voltage.
-To simplify the installation process and eliminate wiring "fun" I designed that simple polulu-compatible protection board, based on the original schematic.
+So, to make use of XiaoFan, good folks designed a simple schematic that adds missed protection features and stabilizes control voltage.
+To simplify the installation process and eliminate wiring "fun" I designed this simple polulu-compatible protection board, based on the original schematic.

 <figure>
     <p align="center">